ashattock/epi50/README.md

  2. An `/input/` directory containing the input data required to run the pipeline.
  3. An `/extern/` directory containing processed results from the measles and polio models used in this analysis.

 A fourth directory, `/output/`, is automatically created when the pipeline is first launched.
-All intermediary and final results are stored in this output folder.
-The figures presented in the peer-reviewed publication are stored within the `/output/figures/manuscript/` sub-directory.
+Intermediary and final results are stored in this output folder.
+The figures presented in the peer-reviewed publication are stored within the `/output/figures/` sub-directory.

 ## Analysis configuration

 The files contained in the `/config/` directory, all written in YAML mark up, configure the analysis to be run.
 These configuration files set key options such as diseases and vaccines to be modelled, countries to be run, and covariates data to be used for regression modelling.
-These configuration files also define data dictionaries for converting between various data sources and EPI variable naming conventions.
+These configuration files also set general model assumptions, general algorithm options, and define data dictionaries for converting between various data sources and EPI variable naming conventions.
 Configured data sets include the WHO Immunization Information System (WIISE), World Population Prospects (WPP), Global Burden of Disease (GBD), and GapMinder.
-Several general algorithm options and model assumptions are also defined in `options.R`.

-As standard, the configuration files in this repository will fully reproduce the analysis presented in the corresponding publication.
+As standard, the configuration files in this repository will fully reproduce the analysis presented in the aforementioned publication.

 ## Running the pipeline